pyradic/dev/README.md

 ###### 3. Compile
 Using `scripts` in `package.json` you can:
-- `serve` to use webpack-dev-server with HMR.
+- `yarn serve` to use webpack-dev-server with HMR.
 The backend is aware and will use the appropriate files.
-- `build:dev` to use webpack in _development_ mode.
+- `yarn build:dev` to use webpack in _development_ mode.
 This will extract all css and js and place it in the respective addon's `resources/css` and `resources/js` folder.
-- `build:prod` does the same as dev, but with all possible optimizations
+- `yarn build:prod` does the same as dev, but with all possible optimizations

+#### Examples

+###### Modify core models.
+Add fields, methods Custom EntryModel.
+Modify core models by